curiousmockingbird/Super-Galactic-Age-Calculator/README.md

 ## Description

-Calculates the age of the user in four different planet years.
+The Galactic Age Calculator offers the age of the user in four different planet years.
+Then, it prompts them to input their life expectancy.
+If the user's age exceeds their average life expectancy, it lets them know by how many years they have surpassed it.
+Else, if the age of the user hasn't reached it yet, it tells in how many years they'll get to that age.
+Also, it calculates in how many years they would reach that age in the four different planet years.

 ## Setup/Installation Requirements